Rubberverse/qor-caddy/README.md

 ### Build Arg: `CADDY_MODULES`

-Space-seperated list of Caddy modules to build the image with.
-Pass `0` to this variable if you want to build vanilla Caddy.
+Space-separated list of Caddy modules to build the image with.
 If you will add more than one module, wrap it in quotation marks.
 Usage example: `--build-arg=CADDY_MODULES="example.com/org/module1 example.com/org/module2"`

 ### Build Arg: `CADDY_VERSION`